 Why settle for just one castle when you can visit two?!
 As mentioned, entry into Scotney not only offers a visit the romantic moated old castle, but also the grand Victorian manor house with views across the rolling Kent countryside.

 Though the buildings are markedly different in style and stature, both are equally picturesque and are surrounded by magnificent landscaped gardens.
 A lot of focus is often pressed upon the old ruins, but the manor - and it's magnificent interiors - are also well worth a visit, especially at Christmas when the rooms really come alive with festive decorations!

 3. It's incredibly accessible

 Though I love a rugged country walk as much as the next person, there's also a lot to be said for a site which is both pram and wheelchair friendly.
-Though parts of the estate are slightly rougher and there are some fairly steep hills, the majority of the main route through Scotney Castle is paved and looked after well making it the ideal spot for a maternity leave mooch - something I did numerous times over the past year!
+Though parts of the estate are slightly rougher and there are some fairly steep hills, the majority of the main route through Scotney Castle is paved and well looked after making it the ideal spot for a maternity leave mooch - something I've done numerous times over the past year!